×

 • Norwegian is spoken as a national language in: Norway.

 You will also get to know the continents where Croatian and Norwegian speaking countries lie.
-Based on the number of people that speak these languages, the position of Croatian language is 23 and position of Norwegian language is not available.
+Based on the number of people that speak these languages, the position of Croatian language is 23 and position of Norwegian language is 18.
 Find all the information about these languages on Croatian and Norwegian.

 Croatian and Norwegian Language History